Section A: UK Visa Fee Increases April 2026

 The UK visa fee refund rules differ by fee type and by stage but in general, application fees are generally non-refundable once you submit.
 Limited refunds apply where UKVI cannot process the case, where you were charged the wrong amount or, for some overseas applications, where biometrics were not enrolled within the time allowed.

-If an application is treated as invalid or void, UKVI may return part of the fee after deducting any administrative charge.
+If an application is treated as invalid, UKVI may return part of the fee after deducting any administrative charge.
 You should not expect a refund because you changed your mind or because the decision was negative.

 Priority and Super Priority are paid for speed, not success.
 Refunds are considered where the accelerated service was not delivered.
 If UKVI downgrades service or misses the stated timescale, the priority fee may be returned while the main application fee remains in place.
 If you withdraw after service begins, a refund is unlikely.